robfletcher/gradle-compass/README.md

 These are equivalent to the `--css-dir`, `--sass-dir`, `--images-dir` and `--javascripts-dir` command line options for Compass.

 You can also specify the directory where the Compass Ruby gem will be installed using `gemPath`.
 By default this is `.jruby/gems` inside the Gradle project directory.

+To use the Compass `--relative-assets` command line flag set `relativeAssets = true`.

 ## Using with other tasks